-HAZARD PROBLEM STATEMENT RECOMMENDED STRATEGIES Multi-Hazard Compared to Alaska and the Nation, the Kenai Peninsula Borough has a higher percentage of residents living with a disability.
-Know where vulnerable populations are located and assist with personal preparedness, appropriate evacuations, and after-event repairs.
-Flood There are 79 buildings in Zones A, AE, AH, and AO, and 6 buildings in Zone VE.
-The building dollar loss ratio for a 1-percent-annual-chance flood event totals roughly \$1.6M, or a 13.3% loss ratio.
-Additionally, of the 51 flood claims and 4 repetitive loss properties identified for the total project area, all were within the unincorporated areas of Kenai Peninsula Borough.
-Consider limiting additional development in flood hazard zones.
-Develop a priority list for essential facility flood capability enhancements.
-Develop a buyout program for repetitive loss properties.
-Provide outreach to homeowners and business-owners regarding flood risk.
-Earthquake Unincorporated areas of Kenai Peninsula Borough, in total, would experience loss ratios of 0.15% and 2.91% following the M7.1 event or M9.2 scenario, respectively.
+HAZARD PROBLEM STATEMENT RECOMMENDED STRATEGIES Earthquake Unincorporated areas of Kenai Peninsula Borough, in total, would experience loss ratios of 0.15% and 2.91% following the M7.1 event or M9.2 scenario, respectively.
 Of these areas, Happy Valley would experience the greatest building damage from the M7.1 event, and Primrose would be most affected by the M9.2 scenario.
 Additionally, 14.7% of the buildings in the unincorporated areas were built with moderate building codes.
 Primrose has the highest percentage of moderately coded buildings at 40%.
 Adopt and enforce updated building code provisions that reduce earthquake risk.
 Develop a priority list for essential facility earthquake retrofits.
 Develop an outreach program about earthquake risk and mitigation activities for homes, schools, and businesses.
 Erosion North Zone: Nikiski, Salamatof The erosion rate in Nikiski is 0.8 feet per year, with "hot spot" rates of 4 to 5.7 feet per year.
-In total, 80.95% of improved parcels are within erosion "hot spots," totaling more than \$37K in improved parcel values.
-Central Zone: Clam Gulch, Cohoe, Kalifornsky The erosion rates in the central zone range from 0.6 to 1.6 feet per year and "hot spots," totaling more than \$37K in improved parcels are within erosion "hot spots," totaling more than \$8K in improved parcel values.
-South Zone: Anchor Point, Diamond Ridge, Happy Valley, Ninilchik The erosion rates in the south zone range from 0.6 to 1 feet per year, and "hot spots" rates are 2.3 to 5.7 feet per year.
-In total, 7.73% of improved parcels are within erosion "hot spots," totaling more than \$3K in improved parcel values.
+From Nikiski to the Kenai River, the erosion rate is 2.2 feet per year, with "hot spot" rates of 4 to 5.7 feet per year.
+In the North Zone, there are a total of 105 improved parcels in the erosion zone, of which, 84 are located within the erosion "hot spots".
+Central Zone: Clam Gulch, Cohoe, Kalifornsky The erosion rate from the Kenai River to the Kasilof River is 1.6 feet per year, with "hot spot" rates of 2.3 to 4 feet per year.
+From the Kasilof River to Ninilchik River, the erosion rate is 0.6 feet per year, with "hot spot" rates of 2.3 to 4 feet per year.
+In the Central Zone, there are a total of 289 improved parcels in the erosion zone, of which, 34 are located within the erosion "hot spots".
+South Zone: Anchor Point, Diamond Ridge, Happy Valley, Ninilchik The erosion rate from the Ninilchik River to the Stariski Creek is 0.6 feet per year, from the Stariski Creek to Anchor River the erosion rate is 1 foot per year, and from Anchor Point to Homer the erosion rate is 0.7 feet per year.
+In the South Zone, the "hot spot" erosion rate is between 2.3 and 5.7 feet per year.
+In the South Zone, there are a total of 181 improved parcels in the erosion zone, of which, 14 are located within the erosion "hot spots".
 Manage development in erosion hazard areas by enforcing erosion control regulations, maintaining zoning districts, and prohibiting development in high-hazard areas.
 Promote and regulate site and building design standards including foundation design and building placement.
 Stabilize erosion hazard areas with proper bank stabilization techniques, and prevent vegetation removal.
 Develop a buyout program for homes in high-risk areas.
 Provide education and outreach materials to educate residents of risks.